Brand development that increases sales velocity, guaranteed.

 CPG Product Line Stretching For Increased Market Share.

 When Cadbury launched its instant mashed potatoes, we had a clear example of where product line stretching doesn’t work.
-But, when Dole stretched its product line from canned fruit to frozen fruit bars, consumers received the stretch well.
-These contrasting outcomes indicate that product line extensions can be risky if improperly executed but a real opportunity for those who get it right.
+But when Dole expanded its product line from canned fruit to frozen fruit bars, consumers responded well to the expansion.
+These contrasting outcomes indicate that product line extensions can be risky if not executed properly, but they can also be a real opportunity for those who get it right.

 So, what separated Dole from Cadbury?
 It wasn’t just luck.
-Dole tapped into a natural extension of its brand promise—fresh, wholesome fruit—in a new format that matched its consumers’ expectations.
+Dole tapped into a natural extension of its brand promise, fresh, wholesome fruit in a new format that met consumers’ expectations.
 On the other hand, Cadbury ventured into an area disconnected from its brand identity, confusing consumers and putting the brand at risk of dilution.

 This article uncovers the secrets of successful product line stretching.
 You will learn how to turn your brand’s next move into a category-capturing masterpiece.
 Read on to find out!